 2013.
 President 2015-2023

 Ramon Folch (Barcelona, Spain, 1946) is a doctor of biology and socioecology.
 He chairs ERF – Estudi Ramon Folch & Associates SL, a consultancy and workshop for environmental and energy projects he founded in 1994.
 He has been an environmental consultant for UNESCO and president of the Social Council of the UPC.
 He has published thirty books and numerous articles.

 Oriol Guixà i Arderiu

 Oriol Guixà (Barcelona, Spain, 1952) is an industrial engineer specializing in mechanics at the School of Industrial Engineers in Madrid and an aeronautical engineer specializing in engines, missiles and propulsion engines at the School of Aeronautical Engineers in Madrid.
-In 1984 he joined the industrial company La Farga Lacambra as a shareholder and general director and later as CEO.
+In 1984, he joined the industrial company La Farga Lacambra as a shareholder, general director, and CEO.
 He is the founding trustee of the La Farga Foundation, which owns the only Copper Museum in Europe.
 He has been President and CEO since 2015.

 Santiago Mercadé i Vila